WeSST wants to introduce online seminars as a tool for knowledge dissemination in the tribological community.

 How does it work?

-- The talks will be streamed on our YouTube channel.
+- The talks will be hosted on Zoom and recordings are available on our YouTube channel.

 - It is important to register!
 Registered attendees will receive email updates on the seminars and a link to the video streaming prior to each seminar.

-- Interaction with the speaker from the participants during the live sessions will be possible via questions submitted via YouTube/Twitter/email during the seminar and selected by a moderator.
+- Interaction with the speaker from the participants during the live sessions will be possible via questions submitted via the Zoom chat during the seminar and selected by a moderator.

-Chiara is a Research Fellow at ETH Zurich.
-She is surface scientist with an interest in the computational modelling of tribological and catalytic processes.
+Chiara is a Lecturer at London South Bank University.
+She is a surface scientist with an interest in the computational modelling of tribological and catalytic processes.
 She dreams of seeing ab initio methods become routinely used in tribology and she is working hard to make it happen.